Stuff I like Books Movies Music Other stuff

 Here we go:

-Dracula (1958) Mostly true to he book (it was rather low-budget) it introduces the to-be iconic Lee/Cushing team.
+Dracula (1958) Mostly true to he book (rather low-budget) it introduces the to-be iconic Lee/Cushing team.
 For all that they mostly made this type of film, both were wonderful actors.
 I always enjoyed watching Cushing, whose role offered a little more flexibility.
 Lee was pretty much limited to looking menacing and biting beautiful women.
 And being staked and turning into dust on the wind.
 Sorry guys.

 The Brides of Dracula (1960) Pretty typical of what would follow for another seven films.
 Except that Dracula doesn't appear in this one.
 Not bad, a couple of suitable creepy moments.
 The one with the locked coffin is good.